-If you are one of those Nintendo fans who exclusively prefers licensed products, then Hori has you covered.
-Hori manufactures accessories for just about every console under the sun including a huge line of officially licensed products for the Switch.
+If you are one of those Nintendo fans who exclusively prefer licensed products, then Hori has you covered.
+Hori manufactures accessories for just about every console under the sun, including a huge line of officially licensed products for the Switch.
 This case will hold a total of 24 game cards in addition to the space it offers for the storage of memory cards.
-If you are looking for a lot of storage and that official Nintendo seal, then this is the way to go, for only $10.
+If you are looking for a lot of storage and that official Nintendo seal, then this is the way to go.

 If you're looking for a case with a bit more style, you can show off your love for specific Nintendo games with this officially licensed case.
 Choose from six versions inspired by Minecraft, Super Mario, and Zelda.
 Each of them holds 12 Switch games in form-fitting rubber slots that will keep them secure and snaps shut for easy portability.

 Store up to 24 Switch games plus two memory cards in holders that make it easy to slip the cartridges in and out.
 The highly compact case comes in red, blue, and black to match the Switch colors.
 Whichever you pick, it's backed by a one-year warranty.

 Designed to look like a Pokédex, this aluminum case is small enough to fit inside your Nintendo Switch travel case or in your pocket.
 You can fit six game cards in rubber slots that will protect them from damage while the metal snaps keep them securely inside.

 If you have an extensive Switch game collection, your best bet will be this case featuring four flaps of elastic pouches to hold a total of 80 games or memory cards.
 It's easy to slip the cartridges in and out, and the semi-hard shell will keep them safe.
 The leather cover also looks pretty stylish.

 Box it up